Custom Elements vs. Editor React Components

 Editor React Components are an AI-first feature available exclusively to developers building apps for Wix Harmony, Wix's new AI-powered site editor.
 Harmony is built on a technical architecture that's different from previous editors, and Editor React Components are designed to take full advantage of it.

-Learn more about building site widgets with Editor React Components.
+Learn more about building with Editor React Components.

 Did this help?